By Cynthia Chung

 As coup rumours circulated and reports were rife of British contact being sought with Iranian military officers, Mosaddegh severed diplomatic relations with the UK on Oct 16th 1952.
 The British were further humiliated and had to leave the country taking their agents with them.

-It was at this point that Churchill “invited” his lap dog, de facto president Truman, to participate in his vision for regime change in Iran.
+It was at this point that Churchill “invited” President Truman, to participate in his vision for regime change in Iran.
 In November 1952, NSC 136 and 136/I were written into record, Truman had agreed to promote direct intervention in Iran through covert operations and even military force.
 A detailed plan was approved on Jan 8th 1953 which was 12 days before Eisenhower was inaugurated.

 A preliminary meeting in Washington saw representatives of the Near East and Africa Division (NEA) with British Intelligence.
 The key personalities were Christopher Montague Woodhouse who had been station chief for British Intelligence in Tehran and on the American side Kermit Roosevelt (son of Teddy Roosevelt) acting as NEA Division Chief.
 It was the British who would propose a joint political action to remove Prime Minister Mosaddegh according to CIA documents, which were in part leaked by the New York Times on April 16th 2000.
 The final plan was codenamed TPAJAX.